How to Tune a CB Radio: Step-By-Step Instructions

 Trying to tune your CB radio?
 Learn what SWR meter is, how it can help you tune your CB radio, and why it's important.

-How To Tune A CB Radio?
+How To Tune A CB Radio Antenna?

 Galaxy DX-939F Mobile AM CB Radio with Frequency Counter & Backlit Faceplate in a Mid Size Chassis - 7.25